rcrowther/ssc/README.rst

   - installation-specific configuration using a local file
   - no JLine/FSC means more memory for everything else.

 Sorry about the Windows situation, but I can't afford a Windows computer.
-If someone wants to fix this, the code needs a .bat file, and output formatting.
+If someone wants to fix this, the code needs a .bat file and output formatting.

 I wanted it, otherwise I wouldn't have coded it, but other people may not be interested.